|

 DENGUE FEVER"One thousand tears of the tarantuala" live

 JAMAICASugar Minott, Jamaican dancehall singer, died in July 2010, aged 54.
 He had a distinctive Little Rascally look with his missing front tooth and bowler hat.
 Here is a live appearance covering the Jackson Five, "Good thing going", on Top of the Pops! from 1981.
 The Viceroys Inna de Yard, rehearsing "My mission is impossible".
 Poor camerawork but a real feeling of immediacy.
-Extra-classic footage of the great U Roy toasting over the Paragons!
-TELL ME ABOUT IT!
 A clip from the documentary Roots Rock Reggae showing the Gladiators in the studio.
-Gregory Isaacs & Roots Radics, in concert, doing "Cool down the pace" Same team, at Sunsplash in Jamaica, doing "Night Nurse"
+Gregory Isaacs & Roots Radics in concert from 1983 doing "Cool down the pace."
+Same team, at Sunsplash in Jamaica, doing "Night Nurse"

 |